 Unfortunately, credit report inaccuracies are extremely common.
 In 2013, the FTC reported that one in five Americans had discovered an inaccuracy on their credit report – and that’s not counting the ones that went unnoticed.

-It’s important to make sure your credit report is representing you fairly.
+It’s essential to monitor your credit report and ensure it represents you fairly.
 Here are six common credit report inaccuracies to watch out for.

 1. Mistaken Identity